dvrpc/ipd/docs/index.md

 IPD Scores can be presented in two ways: individual IPD score and composite IPD score.

 ### Individual IPD Score
 For each indicator, percent estimates are split into five bins, which are detailed in the table below.
-There is one exception to the standard deviation classification: if `mean(pop) - (1.5 * stdev(pop)(pop))` is a negative value, it is manually reassigned to 0.1.
+There is one exception to the standard deviation classification: if `mean(pop) - (1.5 * stdev(pop))` is a negative value, it is manually reassigned to 0.1.
 This ensures that at least some census tracts fall in the bottom bin regardless of the spread of the indicator.

 `p` = percent estimate
 `mean(pop)` = mean for indicator population